TClark000/threat-models/README.md

 * [Code Examples](#code-examples)
 * [Status](#status)

-## General info
+## General Info
 [OWASP Threat Model Cookbook Project](https://github.com/OWASP/threat-model-cookbook#readme) is collating threat model examples.

 Here I have created threat models for an online payment process.
 Flow, sequence and attack tree diagrams cover the initial steps of an online payment process.
-These inital steps cover the payment from the customer -> customer client (home pc) -> merchant -> stripe.
+These initial steps cover the payment from the customer -> customer client (home pc) -> merchant -> stripe.

 The flow diagram are created with the python threat modeling framework [pytm](https://github.com/izar/pytm/) with diagrams generated as [Dot](https://graphviz.gitlab.io/) and [PlantUML](https://plantuml.com/).